La Chaux-de-Fonds. Foto/Photo: TES.

 Image: Espace de l’urbanisme horloger

-It is also part of this town’s rich cultural tradition of almost 40 000 inhabitants at an altitude of 1 000 metres.
-The impressive and interesting international watch museum (Musée International d’Horlogerie) is one of many examples.
+It is also part of this town’s rich cultural tradition of almost 40,000 inhabitants at an altitude of 1,000 metres.
+The impressive and interesting International Watch Museum (Musée International d’Horlogerie) is one such example.

 The fascinating development of the watchmaking industry from the 18th century onwards in Switzerland (Geneva, Neuchâtel, Le Locle and many other places) is aptly portrayed in the freely accessible exhibition Espace de l’urbanisme horloger, which deals mainly with La Chaux-de-Fonds.